-Old Montreal is a unique place: vibrant and historic.
-With much of the architecture of this well preserved Quebec neighbourhood dating back to the 17th and 18th centuries and a prevalent French culture, you will feel like you have stepped across the Atlantic Ocean.
+Old Montreal is a unique place: Vibrant and historic.
+With much of the architecture of this well preserved Quebec neighborhood dating back to the 17th and 18th centuries and a prevalent French culture, you will feel like you have stepped across the Atlantic Ocean.

 Before you go to Montreal, here are 10 things you should know that will help you make the most of your visit.